opensearch-project/project-website/README.md

 ### Writing a blog

+The blog process is as follows:

+1. [Submit a GitHub issue for the blog] so the blog can be added to the publishing schedule.
-If you'd like to contribute a blog, see the [BLOG_GUIDE](BLOG_GUIDE.md) to learn about formatting the blog contents and adding authors.
+1. Create a PR with the blog contents.
+See the [BLOG_GUIDE](BLOG_GUIDE.md) to learn about formatting the blog contents and adding authors.
+1. (Optional) Have one of your peers conduct a technical review.
+1. A technical writer performs a doc review.
+1. The editor performs an editorial review.
+1. Marketing conducts a final review and provides the blog meta.
+1. The blog is published.

 For writing guidelines, see the [OpenSearch Project Style Guidelines](https://github.com/opensearch-project/documentation-website/blob/main/STYLE_GUIDE.md).

+If you need help, contact [pajuric](https://github.com/pajuric).

 ### Building the website